Iron Man 2020: Other versions

+What If

+In a short story featured in What If ?
+(Vol.2) # 53, Arno Stark is depicted as being stuck in the present following the events of The Amazing Spider-Man Annual #20.
+With Tony Stark believed dead, Arno associates himself with Morgan Stark and both fraudulently take control of Stark International.
+Arno also murders War Machine.
+Tony later turns out to be alive and battles Arno, who dies during their fight.
+Morgan escapes to Latin America, where he raises a young son implied to be Arno.

 Avengers Forever

-An alternate universe variant of Iron Man 2020 appears in Avengers Forever as a potential recruit for the Avengers.
+An alternate universe version of Iron Man 2020 appears in Avengers Forever as a potential recruit for the Avengers.

 Earth-616

 An alternate equivalent of Arno Stark appears in the mainstream Earth-616 continuity as the previously unknown brother of Iron Man.
 He is revealed to have been genetically altered by Recorder 451, intending for the child to pilot a suit of armor known as the Godkiller.
 Upon learning this, Howard Stark sabotaged the experiment, causing Arno to be born crippled and unable to speak without the use of machines.
 His existence was kept secret until decades later when he was discovered by Tony Stark at the Maria Stark Foundation.

-Arno later worked on a remake of the Extremis virus.
-This Extremis was used to cure Bruce Banner of his head injury.
-His technology advancements also allowed Arno to rewrite his own DNA and cure his body.

-Arno later acquires Stark Unlimited through a merger with Baintronics.
-With the combined resources, he builds the Iron Man Armor Model 66 as his attempt to recreate the Godbuster Armor and becomes Iron Man.

-During the "Iron Man 2020" storyline, Arno becomes convinced the Earth is being threatened by an alien called the Extinction Entity, in reality a delusion caused by his dormant disease, which will return and kill him in less than a year.
-Realizing he cannot cure Arno of his delusion, Tony traps him in a virtual reality where he defeats the Extinction Entity and becomes a beloved hero.

 Marvel Zombies

-An alternate universe variant of Arno Stark of the American frontier-esque Earth-483 appears in Marvel Zombies 5 #1.
+An alternate universe version of Arno Stark of the American frontier-esque Earth-483 appears in Marvel Zombies 5 #1.
 This version is a businessman who becomes a zombie.